 The Department of Sociology at Rutgers University offers one of the most expansive and outstanding national graduate programs in the sociology of the environment and sustainability.
 Environment and sustainability (or environmental sociology) is a subfield of the discipline that captures society-environment interactions and sustainability across a number of research areas, theoretical orientations, and methods.
 The sociology of environment and sustainability is inherently interdisciplinary, open to a wide range of interpretations and approaches.

-- climate change, mitigation and adaptation
+- climate change, mitigation, adaptation, justice, and forced migration

 - climate finance, policy, advocacy and promotion

 - environmental health

 - environmental history and policy